Menu

 • follow the advice of local authorities

-Contact your travel agent or tour operator about your transport bookings.
+In the event of a protest or demonstration, contact your travel agent or tour operator for information on your transport bookings.
 Be ready to change your plans.

 More information: